Contents

 Source: Wikimedia Commons

 The microcontroller is a computer that consists of timers, ROM, and other peripherals.
 Hence, you can call them mini-computers.
 Plus, they come in a different version.
-But the microprocessors are integrated circuits.
+However, the microprocessors are integrated circuits.
 And they have processing power with only a CPU inside them.

 Here’s a table showing their differences: